kaliop/ezdocker-stack/Readme.md

     ./stack.sh reset

-This will delete `docker.compose.env.local`, `docker-compose.config.sh` and `docker-compose.yml` files.
+This will delete `docker-compose.env.local`, `docker-compose.config.sh` and `docker-compose.yml` files.
 The script will ask you for project configuration on next run.

 ## Delete all log files